Quantized blow-up dynamics for Calogero--Moser derivative nonlinear Schr\"odinger equation: Introduction

 Our main novelty lies in substantial simplifying the standard higher-order energy method by employing \emph{the hierarchy of conservation laws arising from integrability}.
 As explained earlier in \eqref{eq:subthreshold apriori bound}, the coercivity of conservation laws fails for the super-threshold data.
 More precisely, $\norm{v(t)}_{H^{k}}$ is not controlled for $M(v) > M(Q)$.
 For higher-order derivatives of $v(t)$, we use an intrinsic nonlinear structure.
 Defining $v_k\coloneq\td \bfD_v^k v$, the conservation laws are nothing but just $\norm{v_k}_{L^2}$, and so we have a global control of $v_k$ for free.
 Remarkably, $v_k$ solves the common equation \eqref{eq:intro wk equ}.
 This allows us to take a canonical decomposition.
 See more details in Section \ref{sec:linearized dynamics}.

-In \cite{KimKimKwon2024arxiv}, the repulsivity property and a Morawetz-type estimate were key properties to establishing control over higher-order energies.
-In contrast, we observe that one of the Lax pairs around $Q$ exhibits another form of repulsivity (i.e., see \eqref{eq:DQ BQ decomp}).
-This observation enables us to take advantage of the coercivity of conservation laws in \eqref{eq:boots energy AQ}.
-See also Remark \ref{rem:key estimate}.
+A further advantage of this formulation is that it avoids the need for repulsivity or monotonicity information.
+Indeed, in view of the structure of one of the Lax pairs around $Q$, see \eqref{eq:DQ BQ decomp}, we are able to exploit the coercivity of the conservation laws in \eqref{eq:boots energy AQ}.
+See also Remark~\ref{rem:key estimate}.

 \emph{2.
 Quantized blow-up rates.} The study of quantized (type-II) blow-up dynamics first originated in the context of the energy-supercritical nonlinear heat equations (NLH), from the discovery of formal mechanisms \cite{HerreroVelazquez1992, HerreroVelazquez1994CRASPSI, FilippasHerreroVelazquez2000} to classification results \cite{Mizoguchi2004AdvDE, Mizoguchi2007Math.Ann.,Mizoguchi2011TranAMS}.
 These results were extended to critical parabolic equations through modulation analysis \cite{RaphaelSchweyer2014AnalPDEHeatQuantized} by Rapha\"{e}l and Schweyer; see also the further developments in \cite{HadzicRaphael2019JEMS, CollotGhoulMasmoudiNguyen2022CPAM}, as well as related results using inner-outer gluing methods \cite{delPinoMussoWeiZhang2020HeatQuantized, Junichi2020AIHPC}.
 The modulation analysis has also been effectively applied to dispersive settings.
 Merle, Rapha\"{e}l, and Rodnianski \cite{MerleRaphaelRodnianski2015CambJMath} first established quantized blow-up dynamics for the energy-supercritical NLS, and subsequent works extended these results to other energy-supercritical dispersive equations \cite{Collot2018MemAmer, GhoulIbrahimNguyen2018JDE, MerleRaphaelRodnianskiSzeftel2022Invention}.
 Recently, the first author constructed quantized blow-up dynamics for the energy-critical corotational wave maps \cite{Jeong2024arxiv}.
-Our result provides the second such construction within the class of critical dispersive equations.
+At the level of construction, our result provides the second such example within the class of critical dispersive equations.
+Subsequent work \cite{JKKK2026arxiv} further shows that, in the single-bubble regime, the quantized rates constructed here are part of a sharp classification of finite-time blow-up dynamics for \eqref{CMdnls}.

 Building on previous studies, the authors of \cite{KimKimKwon2024arxiv} observed that \eqref{CMdnls-gauged}, with smooth initial data, exhibits formal similarities to the 3D energy-critical NLS and NLH.
 Notably, our result aligns precisely with those for the 3D NLH \cite{FilippasHerreroVelazquez2000, delPinoMussoWeiZhang2020HeatQuantized}.